sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

 ### Compiling on Windows (Deprecated)

+**Note: we recommend using the Docker method.
+It is far easier and much less error-prone...**

-The SparkFun RTK Firmware is compiled using Arduino (currently v1.8.15).
+The SparkFun RTK Firmware can be compiled using the Arduino IDE (currently v1.8.19).
 To compile:

 1. Install [Arduino](https://www.arduino.cc/en/software).

 2. Install ESP32 for Arduino.
-[Here](https://learn.sparkfun.com/tutorials/esp32-thing-hookup-guide#installing-via-arduino-ide-boards-manager) are some good instructions for installing it via the Arduino Boards Manager. **Note**: Use v2.0.2 of the core. **Note:** We use the 'ESP32 Dev Module' for pin numbering.
+[Here](https://learn.sparkfun.com/tutorials/esp32-thing-hookup-guide#installing-via-arduino-ide-boards-manager) are some good instructions for installing it via the Arduino Boards Manager. **Note**: Use **v2.0.2** of the core. **Note:** We use the 'ESP32 Dev Module' for pin numbering.
 Select the correct board under Tools->Board->ESP32 Arduino->ESP32 Dev Module.

 3. Change the Partition table.
 Replace